Giveth/giveth-docs/dapps/GIVpower.md

 GIV can be locked according to bi-weekly segments following the same schedule as GIVbacks, the minimum amount of time is 1 round (2 weeks), up to 26 rounds (1 year).

 The longer you lock your GIV the greater the multiplier will be for that specific amount of GIV locked.
-A bigger multiplier means you will get more GIV from the GIVfarm rewards (you get a higher APR) and you will also get more GIVpower.The amount of gGIV you receive will not increase.
+A bigger multiplier means you will get more GIV from the GIVfarm rewards (you get a higher APR) and you will also get more GIVpower.The amount of gGIV ([GIVgarden voting](./GIVgarden.md)) you receive will not increase.

 <img alt='givpower multiplier' width="80%" heigh='auto' src={useBaseUrl('img/givpowerMultiplier.png')} />